Brandon Crawford Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 17th-ranked team ERA among all league pitching staffs (4.25).
+- The Cardinals have a 4.24 team ERA that ranks 17th among all league pitching staffs.

 - Cardinals pitchers combine to give up 64 home runs (one per game), the fourth-fewest in baseball.

-- Liberatore gets the start for the Cardinals, his fourth of the season.
-He is 1-2 with a 6.00 ERA and 11 strikeouts through 15 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Texas Rangers, the left-hander went four innings, allowing four earned runs while surrendering seven hits.
+- The right-hander's most recent time out came on Thursday against the Texas Rangers, when he tossed six scoreless innings while allowing three hits.

-- The 23-year-old has a 6.00 ERA and 6.6 strikeouts per nine innings in four games this season, while giving up a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.